Saqlainshaikh05/WalMart-Sales/README.md

 4. Which customer type pays most in the VAT(Value Added Tax).

+5. Rank products based on total sales within each branch.

 **Customer Questions**

 1. How many unique customer type are there in the data.